justTil/envseal/README.md

 **Encrypt sensitive values in environment files using AES-GCM**

-EnvSeal allows you to store encrypted values in your environment files (like `.env`) instead of plain-text secrets.
+Envseal allows you to store encrypted values in your environment files (like `.env`) instead of plain-text secrets.
 It uses industry-standard AES-GCM encryption and provides flexible options for managing your master passphrase.

 ## Installation
 ```bash